Open-Pectus/Open-Pectus/docs/index.rst

 The bottom line is that the full potential of unit operations are not fully realized and often the limitations stem from the implementation of automation.

 This is entirely on purpose, as it is clearly described in the `S88 standard <https://en.wikipedia.org/wiki/ISA-88>`_.
 The well meaning intention is to take all of the complexity that a unit operation offers and then to condense it into a few simple *commands*.
-The idea is that the engineer who was to manage a lot of unit operation can manage them with high level commands instead of having to keep thousands of valves in memory.
+The idea is that the engineer who has to manage a lot of unit operations, can manage them with high level commands instead of having to keep thousands of valves in memory.

 This is mostly acceptable for single purpose machines such as purified water supplies, steam generators and waste discharge systems.
 It is however a significant disadvantage for rate-limiting unit operations where significant gains might be obtainable by relieving the operator of automation limitations.